billpatterson/modding/rwtf-modlist/docs/optional_additions.md

 # Optional Additions

-The mod's author uses several additional mods, and so these have been tested as "add ons" and confirmed to work with this modlist:
+Several additional mods that have been tested as "add ons" and confirmed to work with this modlist.

+(Things the modlist author adds post-install for use in personal setup.)

 ## Misc

-Honed metal AE
-Put in "RWTF - Misc" group in MO2

-Dynamic Things Alternative - Base Object Swapper
-Put in Fixes section in MO2

-Fog Mesh Remover
++ Fog Mesh Remover
 Put at very bottom (overwrites only retextures from "Little Things", safe to remove mid-game)

-Magic Sneak Attacks
++ Magic Sneak Attacks
 Put with Honed Metal, Alt Start, etc

-Requiem - Magic Sneak Attacks
++ Requiem - Magic Sneak Attacks
 Put with Requiem patches

++ No kill cams

+## College Overhaul

++ Magical college of Winterhold
+Put above requiem with Hone Metal, though does not cause conflicts with requiem.

+Note: had tried: Immersive College of Winterhold.
+Removed.
+Didn't like door auto-colsing (exacerbates "find person X" problem), and it edited vendor chests of college NPC's which requiem also does, causing conflict.

 ## Missives

 Add in "RWTF - Misc" section:
 + Missives (base mod)